Exergetic Port-Hamiltonian Systems: Modelling Basics: Non-isothermal systems

+\Cref{fig:compartment}~shows two bond-graph expressions for a gas-filled compartment with boundary ports for the exchange of thermal exergetic power $e_Q \, f^Q$ and work $e_W \, f^W$. $f^Q$ is the rate of entropy leaving the system, $f^W$ is its rate of compression, $e_Q$ is its temperature, and $e_W$ is its negative pressure, both relative to the environment. \Cref{fig:compartment_energetic} uses entropy and volume as state variables.
+Since exchange of heat/work does not change volume/entropy, $\mathcal{D}_t$ and $\mathcal{D}_m$ have the same trivial form as $\mathcal{D}_t$ in~\cref{fig:oscillator_bond_graph_isothermal} and~\cref{eq:exergetic_oscillator_dirac_thermal}. \Cref{fig:compartment_entropic} uses internal energy and volume as state variables.
+Exchange of work changes both variables, leading to coupling.
+Since entropy is used as a potential, $\mathcal{D}$ is modulated according to $\pdv{S}{u} = \frac{1}{\theta}$, $\pdv{S}{v} = \frac{\pi}{\theta}$.
+It is defined by

+We will henceforth use internal energy as a (local) thermodynamic potential, since this yields to simpler models. \end{example}

-In the following examples of non-isothermal exergetic pH systems, we will see that the Carnot efficiency appears in the natural pairing wherever heat is exchanged.
-Once more, we consider the damped harmonic oscillator but this time without assuming thermal equilibrium with an isothermal heat bath. \begin{example}[non-isothermal damped harmonic oscillator] In contrast to~\cref{ex:phs_oscillator_exergetic}, we now model the damper with its own thermal capacity (characterized by an energy function $U$), allowing it to `heat up' when it dissipates kinetic energy.
-Further, we model heat conduction between its thermal capacity and the isothermal environment (characterized by a thermal conduction coefficient $\alpha$), allowing it to `cool down' again.
-This is shown in~\cref{fig:phs_oscillator_bond_graph_nonisothermal}.
+Next, we consider again the damped harmonic oscillator but this time without assuming thermal equilibrium with the environment.

+\begin{example}[non-isothermal damped harmonic oscillator] In contrast to~\cref{ex:exergetic_oscillator}, we model the damper with a thermal capacity characterized by an energy function $U$, allowing it to heat up.
+Further, we model heat transfer characterized by a coefficient $\alpha$, allowing the damper to cool down again. \Cref{fig:damped_oscillator_bond_graph_nonisothermal} shows the model.
+Equations defining the Dirac structure according to~\cref{def:dirac_structure} and the resistive structure according to~\cref{def:resistive_structure} are annotated.